soniahammou/soniahammou/README.md

 💻 [My Portfolio](https://github.com/soniahammou/portfolio) - I'm currently working on my portfolio, showcasing my work with a back-office access feature that allows me to manage my projects and easily post new ones.

 ### WordPress Theme Development for "Truck à Pâtes"
-💻 [My Portfolio]([https://github.com/soniahammou/portfolio](https://github.com/soniahammou/wordpress-theme-TAP)) - I am currently working on developing a custom WordPress theme for "Truck à Pâtes," a food truck specializing in pasta.
+💻 [Wordpress theme]([https://github.com/soniahammou/portfolio](https://github.com/soniahammou/wordpress-theme-TAP)) - I am currently working on developing a custom WordPress theme for "Truck à Pâtes," a food truck specializing in pasta.
 This project includes specific features like menu presentation, information about the food truck, and easy content management.
 The theme will be designed to provide a smooth user experience that aligns with the food truck's brand identity.

 ---
 # ✨ Keep in Touch